CAMMA-public/cholect45/README.md

 ================================================

 This dataset could only be generated thanks to the continuous support from our surgical partners.
 In order to properly credit the authors and clinicians for their efforts, you are kindly requested to cite the work that led to the generation of this dataset:
 - C.I.
 Nwoye, T. Yu, C. Gonzalez, B. Seeliger, P. Mascagni, D. Mutter, J. Marescaux, N. Padoy.
 Rendezvous: Attention Mechanisms for the Recognition of Surgical Action Triplets in Endoscopic Videos.
-Medical Image Analysis 2022.
+Medical Image Analysis, 78 (2022) 102433.
    [![Journal Publication](https://img.shields.io/badge/Elsevier-Medical%20Image%20Analysis-orange)](https://doi.org/10.1016/j.media.2022.102433)
    [![Read on ArXiv](https://img.shields.io/badge/arxiv-2109.03223-red)](https://arxiv.org/abs/2109.03223)
    [![GitHub](https://img.shields.io/badge/github-rendezvous-blue)](https://github.com/CAMMA-public/rendezvous)